LiveOakLabs/terraform-provider-readme/docs/resources/doc.md

 Note that doc slugs are shared between Guides and API Specification References.

-⚠️ **Experimental:** The 'use_slug' attribute is experimental and may result in unexpected behavior.
+⚠️ **Experimental:** The `use_slug` attribute is experimental and may result in unexpected behavior.

 ## Destroying Docs with Children

 Docs in ReadMe can have child docs.
-Terraform can infer a doc's relationship when they are all managed by the provider and delete them in the proper order as normal when referenced appropriately or when using **depends_on**.
+Terraform can infer a doc's relationship when they are all managed by the provider and delete them in the proper order as normal when referenced appropriately or when using `depends_on`.

-However, when managing docs with children, the provider may not be able to infer the relationship between parent and child docs, particularly in edge cases such as using the **use_slug** attribute to manage an API reference's parent doc.
+However, when managing docs with children, the provider may not be able to infer the relationship between parent and child docs, particularly in edge cases such as using the `use_slug` attribute to manage an API reference's parent doc.

 When destroying a doc, the provider will check for child docs and prevent deletion if they exist.
-This behavior can be controlled with the **config.destroy_child_docs** attribute.
+This behavior can be controlled with the `config.destroy_child_docs` attribute.
 When set to true, the provider will destroy child docs prior to deleting the parent doc.
 Setting this as a provider configuration attribute allows for it to be toggled without requiring changes to the resource.

-When 'config.destroy_child_docs' is set to true, the provider will log a warning when child docs are deleted before the parent doc.
+When `config.destroy_child_docs` is set to `true`, the provider will log a warning when child docs are deleted before the parent doc.

-For best results, manage docs with Terraform and set their relationship by referencing the resource address of the parent doc in the child doc's **parent_doc_slug** or **depends_on** attributes.
+For best results, manage docs with Terraform and set their relationship by referencing the resource address of the parent doc in the child doc's `parent_doc_slug` or `depends_on` attributes.
 This ensures they are deleted in the correct order.

 ## Example Usage